 The cost of a whole house fan is much lower than central air conditioning and uses about 10% of the electricity AC requires.
 These factors make a whole house fan an affordable option for cooling a home in climates with mild, dry nights and lower humidity.

-In basic terms, an attic vent fan cools the attic space, where a whole house fan cools the living area inside your home by drawing in fresh outdoor air and flushing it out the attic.
+In basic terms, an attic ventilation fan cools the warm air in the attic space, where a whole house fan cools the living space or area inside your home by drawing in fresh outdoor air and flushing it out the attic.
 They are especially useful in areas where air conditioners are not in use for complete seasons.

-This Costimate page is about whole house fans.
+This cost guide is about whole house fans.
 Details about the cost of the fan plus installation are included.
 Cost factors such as the size of the fan and scope of the work plus homeowner-submitted costs will assist you in developing an accurate estimate of what your whole house fan price will be.

 Product and Supplies Cost Details